Before launching into the project, it is important to take some preliminary steps:

 Get all the information which you can from members of your own family - names, dates and places.
 Even when some of this information proves not to be accurate, it can often provide useful clues or pointers in the right direction.

 Read one of the many guides to family history research which are now available.

-You can find helpful guidance, and order birth, marriage, civil partnership, death, adoption and commemorative certificates online at the General Register Office website.
+You can find helpful guidance, and order birth, marriage, civil partnership, death, adoption and commemorative certificates at the General Register Office.